Yours for a Song

-Yours for a Song is an American game show created by Bob Russell that aired on ABC from 1961–63, with Bert Parks as the host and Johnny Gilbert as the announcer.
+Yours for a Song is an American game show created by Bob Russell that aired on ABC from 1961 to 1963, with Bert Parks as the host and Johnny Gilbert as the announcer.
 The series, which filmed in New York City, aired in primetime from November 14, 1961, to September 18, 1962, and in daytime from December 4, 1961, to March 29, 1963.
-This program was replaced by the soap opera, General Hospital, which was ABC's first "modern-day" soap the following Monday.
+The following Monday, it was succeeded by a new program called General Hospital, which was the remaining soap opera aired on the network as of today.

 Gameplay

 Two contestants alternated picking songs, then singing their lyrics, each with six words missing.
 For each correct word the contestant filled in, he/she won a cash award ($10 in daytime, $20 in nighttime); if the contestant was wrong, no money was awarded for that word and Parks would gently prod them in the direction of the word until it was correctly guessed.
 After the contestants finished their songs, Parks led the audience in a singalong.

 Each contestant played two songs and the contestant who earned the most money became champion and returned for the next game.
 If a champion won five games in a row, he/she retired undefeated.
 Each episode featured two games.